 If you scroll to the bottom, you'll find some options to send this pattern as a test email or to preview the email in a new tab.
 Be sure to test your patterns before publishing them.

 Once you're happy with your pattern, it's time to Publish it.
 You can do that simply by pressing the Publish button, just like publishing a blog post.

 You'll then find your new pattern under Newsletters > Templates & Styles.
 You can edit, view or trash it from here as well.

 Once you've published your pattern, it's time to use it!

 Create a new newsletter by heading to Newsletters > Emails > Add Campaign.

 In the newsletter editor, click on the blue square with plus icon Add block button.
 From there, navigate to the Patterns tab and select the relevant category.

 Then click on the pattern you want to add.

 Your pattern should automatically be added to the newsletter editor and you can start writing immediately.

 You can use these patterns in the blog post editor and more.
-But please note that these patterns were built for email newsletters so use with caution and be sure to test before publishing.
+But please note that these patterns were built for email newsletters so use them with caution and be sure to test them before publishing.